 Venture down to the south-eastern French Riviera, and you’ll find the charming seaside town of Bandol.
 One of the most picturesque places in France, it is a small port town with a large boardwalk, bright sunshine, and plenty of cafés where you can people watch while indulging in the local wine.

-The town of Bandol is located on the beautiful Côte d’Azur between Marseille and Nice , and is part of the Bandol is part of the region of Provence-Alpes-Côte d’Azur (PACA).
-This stretch of the Mediterranean counts several popular towns including La Ciotat, Cassis, Sanary-sur-mer and La Seyne-sur-mer that are all right next to each other.
+This stretch of the Mediterranean counts several popular towns including La Ciotat, Cassis, Sanary-sur-mer, Le Castellet, Saint-Cyr-sur-mer and La Seyne-sur-mer that are all right next to each other, along with the famed cliffs of the Calanques.

 Overlooking the Mediterranean, you’ll find Bandol with its beautiful sandy beaches, and coastal hiking trails to make an excellent holiday destination.
 It captures all of the charm and culture of the quintessential south of France.
 The town plays host to some of the most stunning beaches in the area with plenty of entertainment nearby, including a casino.